Content Marketing and SEO — How to Write Content That Actually Ranks

 1. Writing Without Keyword Research

 "I'll write about what I like" → nobody searches for it on Google.
+It's the single most common reason we get asked to audit a blog in the first place.

 2. Targeting Too Competitive Keywords